Master’s General Requirements

 - For those master’s programs that require an external or outside examiner, the written comments provided by the external examiner will be made available to the committee prior to the oral exam.

-- At the oral exam, the student may be given the opportunity to present an oral summary of his or her work.
+- At the oral exam, the student may be given the opportunity to present an oral summary of their work.
 If this procedure is followed, the Chair of the exam committee will inform the student and indicate the time available.

 - Normally, the first round of questions will refer to general aspects of the work.
 Subsequent questions will deal with more detailed matters.
 For all doctoral dissertation oral exams and for those master’s programs that require an external or outside examiner, the external examiner will normally begin each round of questioning and will be followed by the other members of the committee in an order agreed upon before the exam.